 What is Gastrointestinal Cancer?

-GI cancer arises when various DNA mutations or defects cause abnormal and unregulated cell growth in various locations, forming a tumour.
-Cancer has a multitude of possible causes, and risk factors include family history and lifestyle choices.
+GI cancer arises when various DNA mutations or defects cause abnormal and unregulated cell growth in various locations of the GI tract, forming a tumour.
+Gastrointestinal cancer has a multitude of possible causes, including certain underlying medical conditions and various other risk factors such as a family history of gastrointestinal cancer, unhealthy diet and lifestyle choices.

 Which Gastrointestinal Cancer is the most common?

-Based on the Singapore Cancer Registry’s latest Annual Report, colorectal cancer is the most common type of gastrointestinal cancer in Singapore, comprising 16.9% of cancers in men and 13.1% of cancers in women.
-Liver and stomach cancer are the 2nd and 3rd most common gastrointestinal cancers, respectively.
+Based on the Singapore Cancer Registry’s latest Annual Report (2017-2021), colorectal cancer is the most common type of gastrointestinal cancer in Singapore, comprising 16.3% of cancers in men and 12.9% of cancers in women.
+Liver and stomach cancer are the 2nd and 3rd most common gastrointestinal cancers, with a prevalence of 7.3% in men and 6.2% in women for liver cancer and a prevalence of 4.1% in men and 4.7% in women for stomach cancer.

 Which Gastrointestinal Cancer is the most fatal?

-Hence, pancreatic cancer is a silent killer as it is hard to detect until it has reached late stages or spread, resulting in some of the highest mortality rates of all cancers.
+Although relatively rare, pancreatic cancer is a silent killer as it is hard to detect until it has reached late stages or spread, resulting in some of the highest mortality rates of all cancers.
 Additionally, pancreatic cancer does not respond as well to commonly used cancer treatment, so there are fewer treatment options.
+This treatment resistance is largely due to the development of an immune-suppressed microenvironment that prevents the local immune system from clearing the tumour.

 In Singapore, it accounted for 3.2% of cancers in men and <2.8% in women, but 6.3% of cancer deaths in men and 6.7% in women in 2019.
 This means that despite the relatively lower prevalence of this cancer, it has a disproportionately high mortality rate.